Creator of Linux Trashes AI Hype

 Give a Tux

-"In five years, things will change, and at that point we'll see what of the AI is getting used every day for real workloads instead of just ChatGPT," he said in the interview, before launching into a tangent about the chatbot.
+“In five years, things will change, and at that point we’ll see what of the AI is getting used every day for real workloads instead of just ChatGPT,” he noted, before turning to the popular chatbot.

 “It’s obviously being used… in many, many areas,” he added.
 “But I really hate the hype cycle.”